jeevanalok/HandTrackFractals/readme.md

 # Fractal Trees Visualization

-This Python script generates fractal trees using the Pygame library.
-Fractal trees are a fascinating mathematical concept that demonstrates self-similar patterns found in nature, such as tree branches or blood vessels.
+This Python script generates fractal trees using Pygame while allowing interaction with hand gestures using the MediaPipe library for hand tracking.

 ## Requirements
 - Python 3.11.x
-- Pygame library
+- Pygame
+- OpenCV (cv2)
+- MediaPipe

 ## Usage
 1. Make sure you have Python installed on your system.